adafruit/circuitpython-weekly-newsletter/_drafts/template.md

 - [ ] All images 550w max only
 - [ ] Link "View this email in your browser."

-Updated 2023-10-26 add Adafruit Playground tweaks
+Updated 2023-10-26 add Adafruit Playground tweaks.
+PyCon US 24

 News Sources